plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

 51.5% of 1.89% 0f 10000 is 97 times
 {% endcomment %}

 The fact that MrBayes modified the gamma shape parameter only about 100 times out of a run involving 10000 iterations brings up a couple of important points.
 First, in each iteration, MrBayes chooses a move (i.e. proposal) at random to try.
 Each move is associated with a "Rel. prob." (relative probability).
-Using the <tt>showmoves</tt> command shows the following list of moves that were used in this particular analysis:
+Using the `showmoves` command shows the following list of moves that were used in this particular analysis:

    Moves that will be used by MCMC sampler (rel. proposal prob. > 0.0):